Corded upright vacuum

 Emptying the bin

-Like all Shark vacuum cleaners, the NZ801UKT comes with a warranty that lasts for five years.
+Like all Shark vacuum cleaners, the NV681UKT comes with a warranty that lasts for five years.
 This covers things like malfunctions and breakdowns, and the cost of parts and labour is also included in your warranty.
+This makes a nice difference from the industry standard of one year.

-We hope that this Shark NV801UK and NV801UKT guide has shown you a lot more with regards to what each of them can offer you, as well as which one is going to be right for your home.
-It’s a fantastic vacuum cleaner for any household.
+We hope that this Shark NV681UK and NV681UKT guide has helped you to learn more about what each vacuum cleaner has to offer, as well as which is going to work best for your home.

-What did you think of our Shark NZ801UK and NZ801UKT review?
+What did you think of our Shark NV681UK and NV681UKT review?
 Do you agree with our thoughts on the vacuum, or are there others that you think are better suited to the task?
 We love hearing from you, so make sure you leave us a message in the comments below.